Study Format

 In the Greater Chicago Area

-Currently, there are 108 students enrolled in the Concordia University Chicago's Clinical Mental Health Counseling (CMHC) Program.
-The academic completion rate for the CMHC program in academic year 2021-2022 was 78%.
-The National Counselor Exam pass rate for Licensed Professional Counselor in Illinois was 88%.
-The job placement rate for CUC CMHC graduates was 99%.
+During the Academic Year of 2022-2023 there were 121 students enrolled in Concordia University Chicago's 60-credit hour MA Clinical Mental Health Counseling (CMHC) Program.
+The number of CMHC graduates was 30.
+The academic completion rate for the CMHC program in AY 22-23 was 78%.
+The CMHC student rate of passing the National Counselor Exam to qualify for the Licensed Professional Counselor in Illinois was 89%.
+The job placement rate for CUC CMHC graduates was 98%.

 We are proud to offer classes in the CMHC program to assist adult learners in accomplishing their goals.
 We focus heavily on both academic and personal growth in this program!
 Our face-to-face and online synchronous courses are offered in the evenings.
 Nearly all summer semester courses are offered asynchronously online to accommodate for busy personal and family schedules.